Rejuvenative pruning is a one-shot approach to pruning. You remove every stem and branch just above the ground.

 - NOT to be done yearly for most shrubs

 Why use rejuvenative pruning?

 - Helps prevent “floppiness” in some plants

-- Removal of ALL canes at ground line
+- Removal of ALL canes at the ground line

-While thinning cuts is a gradual process of removing older wood from shrubs over a period of time, rejuvenative pruning is a one-shot approach.
-You remove every stem and branch just above the ground.
-Rejuvenative pruning should be done just prior to bud break in March or early April, when the plant has the most stored energy.
+While thinning cuts is a gradual process of removing older wood from shrubs over some time, like we mentioned, rejuvenative pruning is a one-shot approach.
+Rejuvenative pruning should be done just before bud break in March or early April when the plant has the most stored energy.
 Pruning in spring rather than winter also allows the old stems to help insulate the plant and reduce snow and ice damage.
-Rejuvenative pruning should not be done every year on most plants (and never on some), because a massive amount of energy is needed to regrow branches and produce woody material.
-However, this method works extremely well on honeysuckle, lilacs and a few others.
+Rejuvenative pruning should not be done every year on most plants (and never on some) because a massive amount of energy is needed to regrow branches and produce woody material.
+However, this method works extremely well on honeysuckle, lilacs, and a few others.

 Every Couple Years

 Dogwoods, Lilacs, Potentilla, and Spirea are examples of shrubs that should only be rejuvenative pruned every few years.
-They will respond with a large flush of growth, but like stated above, this requires large amount of energy and can shorten a plant’s life if done too often.
-Shrubs that have been left to grow wild for extended periods of time may also benefit from rejuvenative pruning.
+They will respond with a large flush of growth, but as stated above, this requires a large amount of energy and can shorten a plant’s life if done too often.
+Shrubs that have been left to grow wild for extended periods may also benefit from rejuvenative pruning.
 If the shrub has become very woody and is producing very few (if any) new shoots, rejuvenative pruning may provide a fresh start and encourage new, vigorous growth.
-A good example of this are old Lilac shrubs that have become leggy and sparse without any young branches.
+A good example of this is old Lilac shrubs that have become leggy and sparse without any young branches.